sudoxyz/demoSite/README.md

 # Cyber Security Solutions Website

 This is a demo website for a fictional company called **Cyber Security Solutions (CSS)**, built as a coursework project using [Create React App](https://github.com/facebook/create-react-app).
+I plan on adapting this to be a template for future portfolios.

 ## Features